-CAT 2019 will be held in November 2019.Before you go on to the CAT Study Material and start giving Mock Tests, here are a few common Pitfalls that you avoid and some basic strategies that will help you get a higher CAT score.
+CAT 2020 will be held on 29th November 2020 .Before you go on to the CAT Study Material and start giving Mock Tests, here are a few common Pitfalls that you avoid and some basic strategies that will help you get a higher CAT score.

 Always Remember - The obvious answer is the Wrong Answer